SSH Access

 Session Recording and Playback

-All SSH sessions are automatically recorded by the agent (mezd).
+Agent SSH sessions are recorded by the agent (mezd).
 The agent captures terminal I/O at the PTY level — the clean text you see in your terminal, not encrypted SSH protocol bytes.
-Recordings are uploaded to the auth service via gRPC and stored in the configured backend (local filesystem or S3).
+Recordings are uploaded to the auth service via gRPC and stored in the configured backend (local filesystem or s3).

 Session playback bash